mstewartgallus/mstewartgallus.github.io/_posts/prose/2022-10-28-if-she-breathes-shes-a-thot.md

 When I rested before bed a sound like bells.
 When I looked out one eye a hue of colors different from the other.

-On Thursday, during my morning commute to the library where I do nothing in particular I was met with the sudden urge to fling myself off a highway overpass into the traffic below.
+On Thursday during my morning commute to the library where I do nothing in particular I was met with the sudden urge to fling myself off a highway overpass into the traffic below.
 It was as if some worm wrapped around my brain had contracted and struck me with itching pain